j-pulliam/Car-Classification-with-Transfer-Learning-and-BCNNs/README.md

 The parameters for this command are "model", "batch_size", and "print_count".
 These parameters serve the following purpose:
 * model: Filename of the trained model to evaluate.
 This should be the same as the "name" parameter used when executing "main_cnn.py" with ".pt" added to the end.
 This parameter is required.
 * batch_size: Batch size to use while evaluating performance.
 Must be a positive integer and it is recommended to use a power of 2 as this will scale the best to GPU hardware.
 If a "CUDA out of memory" error occurs reduce this value.
 To check GPU resource consumption run "watch nvidia-smi" at the command line (default=32).
-* print_count: Number of best / worst classes to output in terms of the model's accuracy score across images of this type.
+* print_count: Number of best / worst classes to output in terms of the model's accuracy score across images of this type (default=10).

 ## Evaluating an ensemble of trained CNNs over the dataset
 To evaluate the performance of an ensemble of trained CNNs (3) over the training and test datasets run the following command: